-Two polling places in one building: If, in accordance with Section 9-168a or Section 9-168b, your town has validly provided for two polling places in one building, and if, at the primary, the ballot labels for the two polling places in that one building are exactly the same and the law does not require separate returns, then Conn.
+Two polling places in one building: If, in accordance with Section 9-168a or Section 9-168b, your town has validly provided for two polling places in one building, and if, at the August 12, 2014 primary, the ballot labels for the two polling places in that one building are exactly the same, then Conn.
 Gen. Stat.
 Section 9-168a(c) allows the registrars to combine those two polling places into one polling place and requires them to notify the town clerk before the primary.
 Please study carefully Conn.
 Gen. Stat.
 Section 9-168a(c).
-Towns that are split between Congressional Districts may not combine voting districts split by such congressional district because the law requires separate returns by congressional district.
 Except in the case of two polling places in one building, Section 9-438 requires that polling places for primaries be the same as those used for the election to be held.

-Arrangement of polling place: We strongly recommend that in any polling place where two primaries are being held, each party's enrollment lists, ballots, and official checkers be kept as separate as possible.
-However, it is permissible to use a single optical scan machine for both primaries.
+Arrangement of polling place: We strongly recommend that in any polling place where two primaries are being held, each party's enrollment lists, officials, candidate checkers, sample ballots, etc. be kept as separate as possible.
+However, pursuant to recent changes in regulation a single voting tabulator can be used for two primaries.

 IV.
-Number of Voting Machines and Voting Privacy Booths
+Number of Voting Machines

-There is no longer a specific formula for determining the proper number of tabulators to be used in a primary.
+There is no longer a specific formula for determining the proper number of voting machines to be used in a primary.
 One optical scan tabulator will accommodate all voters for a particular polling place.
-We have adjusted the optical scan regulations to allow for the use of one tabulator for both primaries in a single polling place if both parties are having a primary.
+As stated previously, we have adjusted the optical scan regulations to allow for the use of one tabulator for both primaries in a single polling place if both parties are having a primary.

-V. Adjustment, Testing and Sealing of Voting Machines
+V. Adjustment of Voting Machines